nicholasdille/container-slides/100_monitoring/prometheus/slides.md

 - kube-scheduler
 - kubelet

-Prometheus should scrape all of them
+Prometheus should scrape all of them...

-XX but does not out-of-the-box
+...but does not out-of-the-box

 ---